uber-go/fx/config/README.md

   To override file names, use `Loader.SetFiles()`.

 * The command-line provider looks for `--roles` argument to specify service roles.
-You can introduce or override config values by adding new flags to the `pflags.CommandLine` variable before building a service.
+Use `pflags.CommandLine` variable to introduce or override config values before building a service.

 You can add more static providers on top of those mentioned above with `RegisterProviders()` function: